 Dungeon crawl classics #86: HOLE IN THE SKY

-A single-session OSR adventure by Brendan Lasalle, played by the Ludonarrative Dissidents crew and guests in the last episode of season 2.
+This single-session OSR adventure by Brendan Lasalle was played by the Ludonarrative Dissidents crew and guests in the last episode of season 2.
 But what did we really think of it?
 How faithful is it to the spirit of the ‘classics’ it invokes?
 Is there a dungeon or, for that matter, much crawling?
 Only one way to find out!

 Click the episode title to go to the recording and extensive show notes.